Moving to Wallingford?

 Click here for more detailed information about Pupil Personnel Services in Wallingford.

 For the last few years, Wallingford Public Schools has created and supported the 21st Century Innovation Team and the Innovation Implementation Team.
 The work of these teams has provided research-based guidance about future teaching and learning innovations in Wallingford.
 This group of innovation ideas and practices is collectively called the Wallingford 100.
 The goal of the Wallingford 100 is to Change Mindset with 100% Community Support for 100% Engaged Students and 100% Graduation and Success.
-For more information, click here.
+For more information about School Innovation, click here.

 Wallingford Adult Education offers three types of programs.